vgorloff/swift-everywhere-toolchain/Readme.md

 # Important

-Toolchain build may fail if macOS headers installed under `/usr/include`.
+- Toolchain build may fail if macOS headers installed under `/usr/include`.
 This usually happens if you previously installed package `/Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg`.
 See details in [Xcode Command Line Tools](https://developer.apple.com/documentation/xcode_release_notes/xcode_10_release_notes#3035624) notes.
 See following [SuperUser question](https://superuser.com/questions/36567/how-do-i-uninstall-any-apple-pkg-package-file) about how to uninstall package.
+- Toolchain build may fail if the command line tools are present in `/Library/Developer/CommandLineTools`.
+Remove them if you are not using them.
+See: [macos - How do I uninstall the command line tools for Xcode? - Ask Different](https://apple.stackexchange.com/questions/308943/how-do-i-uninstall-the-command-line-tools-for-xcode)

 Keep tools like `Cmake` and `ninja` up to date.